mounforjs/docker-openvpn/README.md

 docker-compose run -v $OVPN_DATA:/etc/openvpn --rm vpn ovpn_getclient CLIENTNAME > CLIENTNAME.ovpn

 This last command is going to generate the client configuration file that will allow you to connect from your PC or mobile device.
+The fle gets created in the same directory from where you are executing it.